-In view of the application of this gating technique to more interesting 2D materials, like graphene and multilayer graphene, graphane [25], MoS2, BN, NbSe2, and so on-in particular, to see whether some of these materials can develop superconductivity upon charge doping-it is important to check what happens when the device is cooled to cryogenic temperatures.
-Because of the glassy transition of the polymer at $T{\text{glass}} \simeq 210 \text{ K}$ and the consequent "freezing" of the EDL charge below that threshold, the gate voltage must be applied at $T > T{glass}$ and kept constant on cooling.
-As expected, the gate current that persists after the EDL charge [see Fig. 2(a)] and that is related to the ionic flow in the polymer electrolyte goes smoothly to zero on crossing the glassy transition, but this does not affect the film resistance.
-Incidentally, this further confirms that the observed resistance modulation is not an artifact due to the gate current.
+In view of the application of this gating technique to more interesting 2D materials, like graphene and multilayer graphene, graphane [22], MoS2, BN, NbSe2 and so on - in particular to see whether some of these materials can develop superconductivity upon charge doping - it is important to check what happens when the device is cooled to cryogenic temperatures.
+Because of the glassy transition of the polymer at $T{glass} \simeq 210$ K, and the consequent "freezing" of the EDL charge below that threshold, the gate voltage must be applied at $T > T{glass}$ and kept constant on cooling.
+As expected, the gate current that persists after the EDL charge (see fig.2(a)) and that is related to the ionic flow in the polymer electrolyte goes smoothly to zero on crossing the glassy transition.
 The cooling speed should be small enough to avoid cracks in the film or in the contacts due to the abrupt thermal contraction of the polymer.
-The R(T) curve is then measured on slowly heating the FED from the lowest temperature (here about 3.3 K) to room temperature.
-Figure 4 shows the R(T) curves for two Au films on different substrates, i.e., Si_3N_4 (dot-dashed lines) and SiO_2 (solid lines).
-The curves at $V_G = 0$ and $V_G = 5$ V are shown for both devices; for the latter, an additional curve at $V_G = 4$ V is reported, although it extends only up to 28 K because one of the contacts broke down at that temperature.
+The resistance of the film is then measured on slowly heating the FED from the lowest temperature (here about 3.3 K) to room temperature.
+Figure 4 shows the R(T) curves for two Au films on different substrates, i.e. Si_3N_4 (dash-dot lines) and SiO_2 (solid lines).
+The curves at $V_G = 0$ and $V_G = 5$ V are shown for both devices; for the latter, an additional curve at $V_G = 4V$ is reported, though it extends only up to 28 K because one of the contact broke down at that temperature.
 A large offset is observed within each series, due to the applied field.
-The lower inset shows the lowtemperature values of $\Delta R/R'$ extracted from these curves.
+The inset shows the low-temperature values of $\Delta R/R'$ extracted from these curves.
 At the lowest temperatures, the resistance varies by almost 10%, which is a huge quantity for a noble metal.
 Incidentally, preliminary measurements on Cu films indicate an even larger effect (up to 30%).

-FIG. 4 (color online).
-Temperature dependence of the resistance of two Au films for different values of the gate voltage.
+FIG. 4: Temperature dependence of the resistance of two Au films for different values of the gate voltage.
 The corresponding values of n{2D} , measured at room temperature, are indicated in the legend.
 Upper inset: zoom of the lowtemperature region.
 Lower inset: relative resistance variation $\Delta R/R'$ at low temperatures, extracted from the curves in the main panel.